Whether you’re a novice or an expert forager, chances are you have access to sassafras nearby; it may even be growing on your property…

 Sassafras has been used in many common ways, including medicinally, culinary, and aromatic purposes.
 These uses are in combination of sassafras being an important food found in the wild for animals.

 The leaves have been known to be used to thicken soups.
-Because of sassafras’ natural citrus scent, oil has been produced from inner portions of the trees and used as perfume in soap.
+Because of sassafras’ natural citrus scent, oil has been produced from the inner portions of the trees and used both in soaps and in perfumes.

 Aside from all the products that can be made from this tree, sassafras is planted in areas that lack soil nutrition, by replenishing the oils in soil found in older fields, commonly used for this purpose in Illinois and Indiana.